Pharmacy Access Scheme (PhAS)

 On 4 November 2016, the deemed eligible list was updated by the Department of Health to remove pharmacies that were included in error.
 The pharmacies removed were Distance-Selling Pharmacies, which aren’t eligible for the scheme, and Local Pharmaceutical Services pharmacies, which have separate contractual arrangements.

 Update 26 July 2017

-PSNC has been working with the Department of Health (DH) and NHS England to recognise the unique position of Local Pharmaceutical Services (LPS) which returned to the pharmaceutical list and were effectively excluded from the Pharmacy Access Scheme (PhAS).
+PSNC has been working with the Department of Health and Social Care (DHSC) and NHS England to recognise the unique position of Local Pharmaceutical Services (LPS) which returned to the pharmaceutical list and were effectively excluded from the Pharmacy Access Scheme (PhAS).

 LPS pharmacies that returned to the pharmaceutical list recently, or will return before 31 March 2018, are unable to meet the eligibility requirement for a pharmacy to have been on the pharmaceutical list on 1 September 2016; and, in most cases, apply for a review before the end of February 2017.

-NHS England and DH have accepted that, in principle, all LPS pharmacies returning to the pharmaceutical list after 1 September 2016 should be:
+NHS England and DHSC have accepted that, in principle, all LPS pharmacies returning to the pharmaceutical list after 1 September 2016 should be: